Rebel Heart: Titling and themes

 Thematically, Caryn Ganz of Rolling Stone felt the album focused on two subjects: listening to one's heart, and being a rebel.
 Madonna explained that these concepts were not her initial inspiration but emerged during the sessions with Avicii.
 Madonna observed two distinct themes emerging organically, and felt the need to express them.
 The record was titled Rebel Heart, since it dealt with two different aspects of the singer's character—her rebellious, renegade side, and her romantic side; she wanted the album to represent both.
 On the French radio station NRJ, she explained that Rebel Heart could be both autobiographical and fictional, since she mixed both her own experiences with imaginary narratives while writing the songs.
-The title stemmed from Madonna's belief that contemporary music artists are not encouraged or inspired to be rebellious, take risks, or speak-up, and she wanted to highlight this.
-However, she understood the importance of having love in the rebellious nature, so added the word Heart to the title.
-On March 12, 2015, Madonna stated in her interview with Larry Flick on Sirius XM that she suggested the album to be released as a double album, saying that the combined album track list gave the album a schizophrenic sound.
+The title stemmed from Madonna's belief that contemporary music artists are not encouraged or inspired to be rebellious, take risks, or speak up, and she wanted to highlight this.
+However, she understood the importance of love within a rebellious nature, so she added the word Heart to the title.
+On March 12, 2015, Madonna said in an interview with Larry Flick on SiriusXM that she had suggested releasing the album as a double album, saying the combined track list gave it a schizophrenic sound.

 "There's a looking back here, a missing the beginning of my career when I was surrounded by other artists... like Keith Haring and Basquiat and Warhol.
 It was a time when pop music was more naive and free.
 I was missing that feeling and that mixture of so many different worlds in New York".

 — —Madonna talking to Jim Farber of the New York Daily News about the album.

-Introspection was also listed as one of the foundational themes prevalent on the album. "[G]enuine statements of personal and careerist reflection [are] scattered among the posturing of 'Bitch I'm Madonna' and 'Unapologetic Bitch'" according to Slant Magazines Sam C. Mac as well as her "obsessive self-regard".
+Introspection was also identified as one of the album's central themes. "[G]enuine statements of personal and careerist reflection [are] scattered among the posturing of 'Bitch I'm Madonna' and 'Unapologetic Bitch'" according to Slant Magazines Sam C. Mac as well as her "obsessive self-regard".
 Madonna explained to Jon Pareles of The New York Times that, although she has never looked back at her past endeavors, reminiscing about it felt right for Rebel Heart.
 "And it's bittersweet for me to think about that.
 It just seemed like a time where I wanted to stop and look back.
 It's kind of like survivor guilt.
 How did I make it and they didn't?"
 During the album's development phase, she became comfortable expressing her ideas in front of a few people, comparing it to "writing your diary in front of somebody and reading it out loud...
 It was almost like an acting exercise, you know, just putting myself in a room and letting ideas flow even if I didn't feel so connected to the people".